 A decision tree has been included as Appendix B of this document to assist in the process of determining where to apply ESEF anchors.

-In applying the decision tree, where a preparer is identifying potential concepts with wider or narrower accounting meaning, the following factors may be taken into account (in no particular order):
+In applying the decision tree, where potential concepts with wider or narrower accounting meaning are identified, the following factors may be considered (in no particular order):

-The context of the financial disclosure for which the extension concept has been created since it might be also reflected in the presentation of the ESEF Taxonomy.
+- The context of the financial disclosure for which the extension element has been created, which might also be reflected in the presentation of the ESEF Taxonomy.

-- For example, it may be relevant to look at the format of the primary statement that is used in the financial statements (e.g. classified vs unclassified Statement of Financial Position, Income Statement classified ‘by nature of expenses’ vs ‘by function of expenses’).
+- For example, it may be relevant to look at the format of the primary statement that is used in the financial statements (e.g., classified vs unclassified Statement of Financial Position, Income Statement classified ‘by nature of expenses’ vs ‘by function of expenses’).
 In Figure 9, the extension concept, “External purchases,” could be appropriately anchored to “Expense by Nature” as the closest wider concept.
 External purchases could be part of “Cost of Sales” but it would not be an appropriate anchor because it has no accounting meaning in an income statement with expenses classified by nature.
 In this case “External purchases” is understood to include more than cost of goods sold, such as external services and transportation costs.

 - The location of the concept in the presentation tree of the ESEF taxonomy does not fully describe the accounting meaning.

-Note that the definition of the ESEF taxonomy concept in the relevant IFRS standard is the most reliable source of information when making a judgement for an appropriate anchoring target/source.
+Note that the reference from the ESEF taxonomy concept to the relevant IFRS standard is the most reliable source of information when making a judgement for an appropriate anchoring target/source.

 Appendix A Guidance for software developers